grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 <Blockquote mod="attention">

 If you get the message `test aborted: service httpbin have no external IP after 30 seconds` verify your cluster is properly configured for exposing `LoadBalancer` services.
-Check the [exposing your application](/javascript-api/xk6-disruptor/get-started/exposing-your-application) section in the get started guide for more details.
+Check the [expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section in the get started guide for more details.

 </Blockquote>